 This year started out with some major personal and professional changes for Canadian portrait photographer Luther Caverly.
 He relocated from Ottawa, clear across the country to Vancouver, after Ottawa shut down during the pandemic and didn’t appear to be opening up anytime soon.
-Luther found Vancouver open for business; but first, he needed to rebuild his client base.
+Luther found Vancouver open for business; but first, he needed to build some connections.

 In our initial conversation, I learned that Luther had a lot of experience working for industrial, education, and corporate clients.
 Some of those are national, and he would continue working with them after the move, but the ones that were regional would have to be replaced.

 We decided that our Marketing Partner program would give Luther’s photography business the boost it needed.
 Each month I research and send individual emails to 25 prospects in a particular area of interest.
 I then send a second round of emails to anyone who doesn’t respond to the first email.
 The emails include a digital promo to match that type of client.
 Then, that list of 25 contacts then gets added to Luther’s overall prospect list, that he periodically sends a Mailchimp campaign to.

 Our rule of thumb here is branding before marketing.
 So before diving into Luther’s first list build, we took a look at all of his marketing materials.
 Luther has a strong collection of portrait work on his website, but all the images were presented in a single gallery.
 We decided to divide them into the three categories (industrial, education, and corporate), so that we could link directly to the specific gallery for each targeted list we built.
 This didn’t take long to accomplish and resulted in a stronger overall presentation for his website.